2023 State of the Union Address

-The 2023 State of the Union Address was given by the 46th president of the United States, Joe Biden, on February 7, 2023, at 9:00 p.m.
+Joe Biden, the 46th president of the United States, delivered a State of the Union address on February 7, 2023, at 9:00 p.m.
 EST, in the chamber of the House of Representatives to the 118th Congress.
 The televised address was viewed by 27.3 million people across the networks that broadcast it.
 (Note: These numbers do not include other options for later viewing.)

 It was Biden's second State of the Union and his third speech to a joint session of the United States Congress.
 Presiding over this joint session was the House Speaker, Kevin McCarthy, accompanied by Kamala Harris, the vice president, in her capacity as the president of the Senate.

-It was the first address to a Republicans-controlled House of the Representatives since 2018.
+It was the first address to a Republican-controlled House of Representatives since 2018.

 Proceedings

 Article II, Section 3, Clause 1, of the United States Constitution states that the president "shall from time to time give to the Congress Information of the State of the Union, and recommend to their Consideration such measures as he shall judge necessary and expedient."
 On January 13, 2023, President Biden accepted Speaker McCarthy's invitation to deliver a State of the Union Address on February 7.

 Marty Walsh, the then-United States Secretary of Labor, was the designated survivor for 2023's speech.